akabos/charmer/README.md

 Both [Viper](https://github.com/spf13/viper) and [Cobra](https://github.com/spf13/cobra) are great libraries, but when it comes to implementations, combining them turns out to be very verbose.
 This lib provides ability to define bindings between these two in form of tagged structure.
-This should cover the most of the simple use cases.
+That should cover the majority of simple use cases.

 Limitations
 -----------